-The abovementioned standards and interpretations were issued by IASB and endorsed by FSC so that they are applicable for annual periods beginning on or after January 1, 2020.
-The standards and interpretations have no material impact on the Group.
+The abovementioned amendments that are applicable for annual periods beginning on or after January 1, 2021 have no material impact on the Group.

 (3)Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC and also not yet adopted by the Group as at the end of the reporting are listed below.